Simulating Nighttime Visible Satellite Imagery of Tropical Cyclones Using Conditional Generative Adversarial Networks: Data

-The reflectance of VIS bands and the brightness temperature ($T_b$) of IR bands are both influenced by a variety of cloud properties \cite{minnis1998parameterizations}.
-Cloud top height mainly affects the $T_b$ of IR bands but not the reflectance of VIS bands.
-The temperature of the atmosphere generally decreases with height, causing higher clouds to emit less thermal emission, which results in lower $T_b$.
-This is a major cause of the difference between IR and VIS images.
-For example, thin cirrus usually have lower $T_b$ than thick cumulus in the lower-level troposphere.
-While the cumulus appear brighter in VIS images, it is darker than the cirrus in IR images.
-We suggest that in order to "restore" VIS images from IR images, our model should be able to remove the effect of cloud top height on $T_b$.
-Thus, we selected the combination of IR bands that could help derive cloud top height, and the DL model can utilize the physical information related to cloud top height to remove its effects on IR images.
-Cloud phase is also indicative of cloud top height as clouds mainly consist of ice particles are usually found in the upper troposphere, while clouds mainly consist of water droplets are usually found in the lower troposphere.
-Thus, cloud phase information could complement the detection of cloud top height, and we therefore also selected the combination of IR bands that could help determine cloud phase.
+While some recent studies used the correlation coefficients between VIS and IR images to find the bands for their model input \cite{kim2020impact, han2022hypothetical}, we chose to find the appropriate IR bands by examining their spectral characteristics and see which bands could derive helpful cloud properties.
+In order to ``restore" VIS images from IR images, our model should be able to remove the effect of cloud top height on $T_b$.
+Thus, we selected the combination of IR bands that could help derive cloud top height, so that the DL model can utilize related physical information to remove its effects on IR images.
+Cloud phase is also indicative of cloud top height as clouds in the upper troposphere mainly consist of ice particles, while clouds in the lower troposphere mainly consist of water droplets \cite{jakel2013thermodynamic}.
+Thus, cloud phase information could complement the detection of cloud top height, so we also selected the IR bands that could help determine cloud phase.
 We did not make attempts to directly retrieve these cloud properties quantitatively.
-Instead, we relied on previous studies on cloud properties retrieval as the theoretical basis to select the input IR bands \cite{menzel1997cloud, menzel2008modis}.
-We used the DL model to perform the derivation of cloud properties implicitly and simulate the VIS images directly from multi-band IR images.
-The plausibility of this approach is also supported by recent studies that perform cloud property derivation using DL methods \cite{gupta2022cloud}.
+Instead, we relied on previous studies on cloud properties retrieval as the theoretical basis to select the input IR bands \cite{menzel1997cloud, menzel2008modis, lutz2003notes}.
+We used the DL model to perform the derivation of cloud properties implicitly and simulate the VIS images directly from multispectral IR images.
+The plausibility of this approach is also supported by recent studies that perform cloud property derivation using DL methods \cite{gupta2022cloud, tan2021detecting}.